ivancevich/store-x/readme.markdown

 > Universal Flux Stores

 ## Install

+You can get it from NPM:
 `npm install store-x --save`

+Or from Bower:
+`bower install store-x --save`

 ## Using it with Angular.js
 > You need to include: `store-x/dist/store-x.angular.js` or `store-x/dist/store-x.angular.min.js`